awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-grantpermissionstoiamuser.md

   Type: String

   Description: \(Optional\) The ARN of the role that allows Automation to perform the actions on your behalf\.
-If no role is specified, AWS Systems Manager Automation will use the permissions of the user that executes this document\.
+If no role is specified, AWS Systems Manager Automation will use the permissions of the user that runs this document\.
 + LambdaAssumeRole

   Type: String